-If you are looking for FREE coloring apps for adults, check out our full reviews of the best.
+If you are looking for FREE (or somewhat free) coloring apps for adults, check out our full reviews of the best.
 All have free pages and colors.
 You’ll also learn which subscriptions are worth it!

 When I thought about reviewing adult coloring apps, something came to mind immediately.
 Adult coloring is supposed to be relaxing, and even an escape from electronic devices.
 So what is the deal with adult coloring apps?
 Why use them over an adult coloring book and your pencils?